 - Recognition items (i.e., lapel pin, certificate, wallet card, patched, badges, vest/shirt, etc.)

 - Volunteer hour log book

-Clearinghouse: In addition to an advisory role, the office of the State Master Gardener Coordinator will serve as a clearinghouse for Master Gardener Specialist programs.
-Curricula, slide presentation and guidelines for Specialist programs should be sent to the State Coordinator’s office for archiving.
-Training Coordinator Responsibilities: It is the responsibility of the Specialist training coordinator to complete the proposed Master Gardener Specialist Program application form, prepare curriculum, establish volunteer components, keep rosters and report volunteer hours.
+Clearinghouse: In addition to an advisory role, the office of the State Master Gardener Coordinator will serve as a clearinghouse for Master Gardener Advanced Training programs.
+Curricula, slide presentation and guidelines for Advanced Training programs should be sent to the State Coordinator’s office for archiving.
+Training Coordinator Responsibilities: It is the responsibility of the Advanced training coordinator to complete the proposed Master Gardener Advanced Training Program application form, prepare curriculum, establish volunteer components, keep rosters and report volunteer hours.

-Extension agent/ Extension Specialist conducting training and contact information:
+Extension Agent/Extension Program Specialist conducting training and contact information: